-Incorporating vegetables into your diet is extremely important.
+Adding vegetables into your diet is extremely important.
 They are incredibly rich in nutrients and antioxidants, which boost your health and help fight off disease.
-Moreover, they are beneficial for those looking to lose or maintain their weight due to their low-calorie content.
-It is recommended that adults consume around 5 portions of vegetables each day, but this can be difficult for some people.
-Additionally, some people are simply unsure of how to prepare them in an appetising way.
+Moreover, due to their low calorie content, they are great for those looking to lose or maintain their weight.
+It is recommended that adults consume around 5 portions of vegetables each day, but we know this can be difficult as you may not be aware of how to do this without feeling like you’re eating your whole garden!
+(We don’t recommend this).
+Furthermore, there are some who are unsure of how to prepare them in an appetising way.

 Add Vegetables To Sauces